ryanbressler/CloudForest/README.md

 * Adaptive Boosting (AdaBoost) Classification
 * Gradient Boosting Tree Regression
 * Entropy, Cost driven and Class Weighted classification
-* L1 Decision Tree regression
+* L1/Absolute Deviance Decision Tree regression
-* Improved feature selection with artificial contrasts
+* Improved Feature Selection with artificial contrasts with ensembles (ACE)
 * Roughly Balanced Bagging for Unbalanced Data
 * Improved robustness using out of bag cases and artificial contrasts.
+* Support for missing values via bias correction or three way splitting.
 * Density Estimating Trees/Forests
 * Proximity/Affinity Analysis suitable for manifold learning

 The Design Prioritizes:

-* Training Speed
+* Training speed
+* Performance on highly dimensional heterogenous datasets (e.g. genetic and clinical data).
 * An optimized set of core functionality.
 * The flexibility to quickly implement new impurities and algorithms using the common core.
-* The ability to natively handle categorical data types and missing values allowing faster learning.
+* The ability to natively handle non numerical data types and missing values.
 * Use in a multi core or multi machine environment.

+It achieves better performance then many other popular implementations by combining cpu cache friendly memory utailization well suited to modern processors with optimized paths to learn splits from of binary and categorical data.

 Command line utilities to grow, apply and analyze forests and do cross validation are provided or CloudForest can be used as a library in go programs.